ninelabs/ninelabs.com/_posts/2015-11-16-product-roadmaps-that-lead-to-success.md

 #### 6. Stay focused.
 Don’t be a designer who’s distracted by every shiny thing on the path to a release.
 Stay focused on the themes you’ve settled on and work until your solutions are effective and excellent.
 Ideally, a theme-centered roadmap is built around three or fewer identified problems.
 Occasionally you’ll find a problem to be so large that it’s the only thing your roadmap centers on.
 Staying focused on your themes results in higher-quality design and an faster delivery.

-I’m not going to lie &mdash; changing your roadmapping approach from features to themes is not going to be easy.
+I’m not going to lie - changing your roadmapping approach from features to themes is not going to be easy.
 Businesses that have worked only in the realm of features might balk at the idea of switching their focus to themes.
 Features won’t go down without a fight.

 ### This doesn’t mean it’s not worth the fight.